UNINETTSigma2/documentation/jobs/jobscripts.md

     #Memory usage per core
     #SBATCH --mem-per-cpu=<size_megabytes>

+* `--account` - specifies the project the job will run in.
+* `--time` - specifies the maximal wall clock time of the job.
+Do not specify the limit too low, because the job will be killed if it has not finished within this time.
+On the other hand, shorter jobs will be started sooner, so do not specify longer than you need.
+The default maximum allowed --time specification is 1 week; see details here.
+* `--mem-per-cpu` - specifies how much RAM each task (default is 1 task) of the job needs.

 Here are a couple of examples for how to specify nodes and tasks for some special cases: